yzhang0/jekyll_template/README.md

-### Gitpage for Journee

-This is the github template for our project Journee, the perfect interactive and personalized map for people to explore the world more efficiently.
+# Github repo for template webpage

-## This repo has been created to make a simple template for our website leveraging the
+This repo has been created as a template for websites made with Bootstrap and Jekyll.
+Feel free to use it as a stepping stone for your own websites.
-benefits of Bootstrap and Jekyll.
-Most HTML/CSS template are taken or highly inspired by the following links:
+Most HTML/CSS code are taken or highly inspired by the following tutorials:

 * https://bootstrapmade.com/demo/Regna/
 * https://demo.tutorialzine.com/2014/04/creative-company-bootstrap-template